utwente-db/QuestionMark/README.md

 This project may be adapted for own use.
 It is planned to release this work under a CC license.

 Additional dialects could be added to wish.
 The ```queries-pseudo-code.txt``` can be used for convenient translation to any other dialect.
-Currently, QUESTION MARK is built with PostgreSQL-based databases in mind.
+Currently, QuestionMark is built with PostgreSQL-based databases in mind.
 Additional changes need to be made to this program in case another database system needs to be supported.

 ## Contributors